 - Gathered data and investigated performance of the network under impairments

 using “ping” commands and by testing video streaming applications.

 - Designed the current ECEGSA T-shirt

-- Planned several new events (ex: Roundtable discussion
+- Organized several new events (ex: Roundtable discussion

 on Academic Events) with the help of the ECEGSA board members.